celery/celery/README.rst

 use custom classes defined in the shell session.

 While you can use regular functions, the recommended way is to define a task class.
-With this way you can cleanly upgrade the task to use the more advanced features of celery later.
+This way you can cleanly upgrade the task to use the more advanced features of celery later.

 This is a task that basically does nothing but take some arguments,